Sten Kremers

 Sten Kremers (born 16 February 2004) is a Dutch goalkeeper who plays for club De Graafschap.

 Early life

 From Lichtenvoorde, Kremers played with local amateur side Longa '30 and was in the youth academy at De Graafschap before joining up with the Ajax academy.

-Career
+Club career

 In July 2021 Kremers signed his first professional contract with Ajax tying him to the club until 2024.
 Kremers made his professional debut in the Eerste Divisie for Jong Ajax against SC Telstar on 8 August 2022.

 On 22 May 2024, Kremers was announced to be returning to De Graafschap on a two-year deal.

 International career

 In September 2022 Kremers was called up for the Dutch U19 team for matches against Slovenia, Northern Ireland and Moldova.